shapedthought/vbm_rust_backup/README.md

 # VBM Backup

-This tool backsup and restores Veeam Backup for M365 jobs.
+This tool backs up and restores Veeam Backup for M365 jobs.

+Currently only restores individual jobs.

+CLI commands:

+    Usage: vbm_rust_backup [OPTIONS]

+    Options:
+    -r, --restore  Runs the restore action
+    -c, --creds    Create creds.json file
+    -h, --help     Print help information
+    -V, --version  Print version information

+By default the tool will backup as long as the creds.json file is present.

-When you run the tool it will ask if you want to backup or restore.
+If the tool will ask if you want to create the file and take you through a wizard.

-Both options require a creds.json file in the same directory where you are running the tool:
+creds.json file:

     {
     "grant_type": "password",